How DiligenceDesk reads federal data.

 How fresh is the data?

 Each source is queried in real time.
-Responses are cached in Vercel KV for up to 24 hours per query.
+Responses are cached in Upstash Redis for up to 24 hours per query.

 Is the verdict reproducible?